tolvanea/teensy3_keyboard_controller/README.md

 ```
 sudo apt-get install docker
 ```
-You can check that docker is running
+You can check that docker is running with:
 ```
 sudo systemctl status docker
 ```